 SMILE Eye Surgery for Patients with Astigmatism

 Laser eye surgery has been a breakthrough in the world of refractive vision treatment.
 In fact, those who receive this surgery can sometimes totally ditch their distance glasses or contact solutions for good.
 Some refractive treatments can even have patients seeing 20/20 after the cornea procedure is complete.
-However, with technology advancing rapidly, new products and processes have been developed to provide laser eye surgery with even greater effectiveness.
+However, with new technology advancing rapidly, new products and processes have been developed to provide laser eye surgery with even greater effectiveness.
 One of those advancements we’ll be discussing today is called SMILE Laser Eye Surgery.

 What is SMILE?

 SMILE is one laser treatment for laser eye surgery.
 It includes a one-step process where the eye surgeon uses a computer-guided laser light to create a small incision in the cornea of the patient.
 This will be done in order to remove a small piece of corneal tissue, which is also called the lenticule.
 But don’t worry, your cornea and eye surface are completely safe.
-This process helps to reshape the cornea to correct vision problems.
+This medical process helps to reshape the cornea to correct vision problems.
 And just recently, SMILE has been FDA approved for myopia with astigmatism.
 Myopia stands for nearsightedness.
 This FDA approval is a breakthrough for the eyecare industry and many patients are reaping the benefits from SMILE surgery.
-SMILE is capable of correcting nearsightedness up to -10.00 diopters, and -3.00 diopters of astigmatism.
+SMILE is a medical treatment capable of correcting nearsightedness up to -10.00 diopters, and -3.00 diopters of astigmatism.

 Compared to LASIK

 When considering laser eye surgery, you have three options: SMILE, LASIK, or PRK.
-However, understanding the differences can be confusing.
+However, understanding the differences of these medical procedures can be confusing.
 But knowing these differences can help you understand the right procedure for you.
 LASIK is the laser eye procedure most people are familiar with.
 LASIK is used to treat nearsightedness, farsightedness, and astigmatism.
 During the surgery, a small flap of corneal tissue is created using a femtosecond laser.
 This flap is then lifted and folded back before a second excimer laser is used to reshape the underlying corneal tissue to correct your vision.
 Compared to SMILE surgery, LASIK patients may be more at risk for flap related complications after the surgery.
 If you have myopia and one of the most common eye conditions, astigmatism, then SMILE may be the best option for you.

 What Is Astigmatism?